oliverjam/jaredhill-v2/src/work/african-bank/index.md

 ![](https://cdn-images-1.medium.com/max/3376/1*Bh2kx6dQDbhHNzfrV2mAcQ.png)

 ## Results
 By adding transparency and clarity to the process, the MVP was able to reduce lead times on applications from 2–3 days down to less than an hour.
-Thanks to extremely strong feedback from users, the product is now being iterated upon and rolled out in other markets.
-The project also won the Innovation in Digital Banking Award by The Banker.
+Thanks to extremely strong feedback from users, the product was iterated upon and rolled out in other markets - I spent a total of 18 months building out the platform.
+In 2019, the product won the Innovation in Digital Banking Award by The Banker.

 *For more information about this project, contact me!*